sherryduong93/Predict_AirBnB_Listings/README.md

 <br>**Methodology:**
 <br>-Test-Split Option 1: Train Data will be from 2015 - 2018.
 Test data from 2019-2020.
 <br>-Test-Split Option 2: Randomized Test Size of 30% with all available data
+<br><br> **Dumb-Model: Just take the average of the train data and predict all future values as the average**
+<br>Features selected for Baseline Model (based on EDA): 'accommodates','bathrooms','bed_type','bedrooms', 'beds','cleaning_fee','extra_people', 'host_response_time', 'neighbourhood_cleansed', 'property_type', 'review_scores_cleanliness', 'review_scores_rating', 'room_type', 'security_deposit', 'year', 'month', 'day_of_week'
+<br>Data Processing: Converted Categorical Data to Dummies.
+<br>RMSE: 209.89
+<br>The average listing price is $234.
+This RMSE is not good, indicating that using the average listing price is not a good predictor.
 <br><br> **Baseline Models: No model tuning or feature engineering besides converting price to log.
 Will only be used for the model selection for tuning.**
-<br>Features selected for Baseline Model (based on EDA): 'accommodates','bathrooms','bed_type','bedrooms', 'beds','cleaning_fee','extra_people', 'host_response_time', 'neighbourhood_cleansed', 'property_type', 'review_scores_cleanliness', 'review_scores_rating', 'room_type', 'security_deposit', 'year', 'month', 'day_of_week'
-<br>Data Processing: Converted Categorical Data to Dummies.
 <br><br>**Baseline Model Performance**
 <br>-Between both Test-Split Options, the performance of the models were the same.
-<br>-Linear Regression: Cross-Val R2: 0.61, RMSE: 1.20
+<br>-Linear Regression: Cross-Val R2: 0.61, RMSE: 1.53
-<br>-Decision Tree Regressor: Cross-Val R2: 0.81, RMSE: 1.09
+<br>-Decision Tree Regressor: Cross-Val R2: 0.81, RMSE: 1.33
-<br>-Random Forest Regressor: Cross-Val R2: 0.86, RMSE: 1.06
+<br>-Random Forest Regressor: Cross-Val R2: 0.86, RMSE: 1.26
-<br>-Gradient Boosting Regressor: Cross-Val R2: 0.65, RMSE: 1.17
+<br>-Gradient Boosting Regressor: Cross-Val R2: 0.65, RMSE: 1.49
 <br>**Will proceed with Random Forest Estimator for future iterations.**
 <br><br>**Feature Importance from Baseline Model**
 ![image](https://github.com/sherryduong93/Predict_AirBnB_Listings/blob/working/Graphs/Feature_imp_BaseModel_RF.png)